IBM/kar-apps/simulators/README.md

 The simulator state on server start is:
  - time AND order updates in manual modes (unitdelay=0)
- - order updates in manual-order mode (ordertarget=0)  (ordertarget will become persistent soon)
+ - order updates in manual-order mode if ordertarget==0 (ordertarget value is persistent)
  - connection to reefer-rest enabled (true)